derrell/ckrte/README.txt

 In theory, you should be able to drop in a more recent version of ckeditor.js than this one from summer of 2011, but I haven't tried that.

-The demo also requires code from  the following  git repositories.
+The demo also requires code from  the following  git repositories:

   git://github.com/qooxdoo-contrib/ckrte.git
   git://github.com/qooxdoo-contrib/localfile.git